bright/new-www/_posts/2019-01-12-I-am-hooked-on-react-.md

 export default Header
 ```
-The situation will be the same for the **LoginInfo**.
-We declare a value `user` by using `useContext` hook and the value is a value passed from the Provider (our index).
+The situation will be the same for the `LoginInfo`.
+We declare a value `user` by using `useContext` Hook and the value is a value passed from the Provider (our index).
 ```
 import React, { useContext } from 'react' import Context from './Context'